RetroStack/TRS-80-Model-I-Keyboard-MX/README.md

 # TRS-80 Model 1 - MX Keyboard

 This project is a reimplementation of the original keyboard of the iconic TRS-80 Model 1 computer.
-My revision is designed to replicate the functionality of the original but using modern OEM MX style keycaps.
+My revision is designed to replicate the functionality of the original but using modern "OEM" MX style keycaps.
 The entire project is available under the MIT license.

 ![E2 Replica](/Latest/TRS80_Model_I_Keyboard_MX_E2_Photo.png)
-(Style to resemble original keyboard)
+(Style to resemble the original keyboard)

-## Customizability

-As modern keyboards generally only use 6 units wide spacebars (6u) instead of the original 8 units (8u) the Model I used, these set of keycaps are also only 6 units wide.
-That means that there is space next to the spacebar for two additional keys to fill the gap of the original keyboard bezel.

-When initially surveyed which keys should be put in place, I received a variety of opinions.
-I, therefore, opted to make this completely customizable:
-- on the PCB - by providing the ability to set jumpers onto every row and column of the keyboard matrix to select any key, including missing ones like the "Ctrl" key for the electric pencil program.
-- on the shield - by providing additional holes
-- as keycaps - by providing a variety of different colors and additional keycaps that were not there originally (e.g. "Ctrl" keycap)

-Additionally, I made the "Clear" and "Break" switches customizable as well.
-By default, they work as originally intended, but by cutting the trace between two solder jumper pads, you are able to provide jumpers between row and column for these keys as well.

-An additional key was also provided through the jumpers: a reset key.
-This makes it possible to control the systems reset switch that usually is on the back (inside) the case, but is now available on the keyboard itself.
-To make this work, only one jumper cable needs to be added from the keyboard PCB to the mainboard PCB.

-To simplify modification and customization beyond the initial setup, I made these jumper use the footprint of a 9-pin DIP switch.

-## Variations

-Following are a few potential variations:

-(Keyboard with no numpad with custom shield - smaller spacebar)

-(Keyboard with additional keys next to the spacebar)

-(Keyboard with a "Reset" key in place of "Break")

-(Keyboard with light number keycaps similar to the Model 4)

 ## Project Details

-The project consists of multiple parts, each with its own ordering process and consecutive assembly.
+The project consists of multiple parts, each with its own source files, example ordering process, and consecutive assembly.

 The parts are:
-- PCB replica - Provides holes for MX style keyswitches and moves ICs and other components to a place that less likely interfers with the shield and keyswitches.
-Additionally, provides electrical customizability.
-- Sheetmetal shield - This is required as the MX style keycaps have a much lower profile, requiring to move the shield closer to the case and keyboard bezel to be accessible.
-You can't use the original shield used for example for the sculpured ALPS keycaps.
+- PCB
+- Custom Keycaps
+- Shield
-- 3D printed parts (LED standoff and bezels) - Provides optional parts like a much smaller LED standoff and various keyboard bezels to support all variations.
+- 3D printed parts (LED standoff and optional bezels)
-- Custom keycaps - Keycaps with labeling that resemble closely the original keycap style.
-However, the keycaps are an OEM design and not sculpted like the originals.
-Each set supplies variations on color to enable customization.

-The assembly of the keyboard is described in the [Assembly Guide](TODO).
+The Assembly Guide is coming soon.

-### PCB
+## PCB

 The PCB has been implemented using KiCAD 7.
 The KiCAD project files are included in this repository.